ai-course-nscc/wild_life_cam_project/README.md

 -   Configured environment variables (`QT_QPA_PLATFORM=xcb`) to ensure OpenCV windows render correctly on the desktop.

 ## 5. Conclusion
-The project successfully delivers a robust Edge AI solution.
-It operates in real-time with low latency, reliably logs data for historical analysis, and provides a modern interface for data consumption.
-This architecture is scalable and can be extended for various monitoring applications, such as wildlife tracking or security surveillance.
+The project successfully delivers a robust Edge AI solution tailored for wildlife detection and roadside safety.
+By leveraging a custom YOLO model trained specifically for this application in Google Colab, the system achieves high accuracy in identifying target species.
+It operates in real-time with low latency on the Raspberry Pi 5, reliably logs detection events for historical analysis, and provides a modern API for data consumption.
+This architecture demonstrates the practical viability of low-cost, high-performance edge computing for environmental monitoring and safety systems.

 ## 6. Future Work
 -   **Web Dashboard**: Create a frontend to visualize the API data.